c19witness/uk-covid19-inquiry/2023-10-05_module-2/3_Professor_Philip_Banfield.rst

 Just at this stage, at a very general level, what were the sorts of issues, what were the themes, what were the general areas that the BMA raised with NHS England?
 PPE?

 **Professor Philip Banfield**: So PPE and a lack of testing were the two immediate issues between ourselves and NHS England.
 We felt that the guidance was inadequate.
 We had stories very early on about not being able to have PPE, so there was a lack of aprons, a lack of visors.
 A number of us had -- our local schools were 3D printing visors for us.
-A number of people had to source masks themselves, especially in general practice, for example.
+A number of people had to :outline:`source masks` themselves, especially in general practice, for example.

 **Lead Inquiry**: Just pausing there, can I just delineate the scope of what you've just said.
 So in relation to PPE, there were in fact three areas of concern, very broadly putting it, as I say: firstly, the shortages; secondly, the guidance in relation to the use of PPE; and then thirdly, the impact of the, in cases, deficient PPE on your members?